crystal-lang/rfcs/text/0014-cancelable-timers.md

 `EXPIRED`.
 We could return a `Bool` but then we'd be left wondering whether `true` means expired or canceled.

-We introduce a `TimeoutToken` alias for the atomic value type.
-This abstracts the underlying type as an 'opaque' type.
-We could introduce a wrapper struct with only a `#value` method to make it fully opaque.
+We introduce a `TimeoutToken` struct for wrapping the atomic value and to represent the cancelation token as a fully opaque type (you can't inadvertently tamper with the value).

 The public API can do with a couple methods:

-- `Fiber.timeout(duration : Time::Span, & : Fiber::TimeoutToken) : Fiber::TimeoutResult`
+- `Fiber.timeout(duration : Time::Span, & : Fiber::TimeoutToken ->) : Fiber::TimeoutResult`

   Sets the flag and increments the value of the atomic.
-Yields the cancelation token (aka the new atomic value) so the caller can record it, then delegates to the event loop to suspend the calling fiber and eventually resume it when the timeout expires if it hasn't been canceled already.
+Yields the cancelation token (aka the new atomic value) so the caller can record it (the block is a called-before-suspend callback), then delegates to the event loop to suspend the calling fiber and eventually resume it when the timeout expires, if it hasn't been canceled already.

   Returns `Fiber::TimeoutToken::CANCELED` if the timeout was canceled.
   Returns `Fiber::TimeoutToken::EXPIRED` if the timeout expired.